jpfiset/draft-jpfiset-attestationkey-eku/draft-jpfiset-lamps-attestationkey-eku.md

 Issuing a X.509 certificate with the extended key usage id-kp-attestationKey equates to providing an endorsement of the attester as defined in the RATS architecture.
-Therefore, the procedures and practices employed by a Certificate Authority MUST be adjusted to take into account RATS architecture.
+Therefore, the procedures and practices employed by a Certificate Authority MUST be augmented to take into account the security considerations relating to the Attestation Key as outlined in the RATS architecture.

-In particular, it is not sufficient for a CA to verify that the subject of the certificate has possession of the subject key.
-It MUST also ensure that the subject is the only entity that controls the key.
-This can be accomplished (but not restricted to) by using a key confined to specialized hardware under the control of the subject.
+In particular, it is not sufficient for a CA to verify that the subject of the certificate, the Attester, has possession of the subject key.
+It MUST also ensure that the Attester is the only entity that controls the key.
+This can be accomplished (but not restricted to) by using a key confined to specialized hardware under the control of the Attester.

 ## Implication for the RATS Verifier

-In {{!RFC9334}}, the Verifier is the role that consumes the evidence produced by an attester.
+In {{!RFC9334}}, the Verifier is the role that consumes the evidence produced by an Attester.
 As part of the verification process, the Verifier assesses endorsements, among other things.
-A X.509 certificate containing the EKU id-kp-attestationKey is an endorsement of the attester by the issuing authorities.
+A X.509 certificate containing the EKU id-kp-attestationKey is an endorsement of the Attester by the issuing authorities.

 While assessing an endorsement provided this way, a Verifier must follow all practices to validate the veracity of the certificate.

 ## Implication for Cryptographic Modules

-Attestation keys are instantiated and operated on by cryptographic modules.
-These modules MUST provide the services required to restrict the use of an attestation key to its associated Attester.
+Attestation Keys are instantiated and operated on by cryptographic modules.
+These modules MUST provide the services required to restrict the use of an Attestation Key to its associated Attester.

 The mechanisms used to perform those restrictions are out of scope for this document.